Heather L. ColemanPartner

 - Rabobank Group in its $2.1 billion sale of its U.S. national bank subsidiary, Rabobank, N.A., to Mechanics Bank

-- CONMED in its $365 million acquisition of Buffalo Filter
+- CONMED in the change of its state of incorporation from New York to Delaware and its $365 million acquisition of Buffalo Filter

 - Forest City Realty Trust in its $11.4 billion acquisition by Brookfield Asset Management